Andrej1A/andrej1a/README.md

 ## Andrej Albrecht

-Mobile App Developer since 2012
+Mobile App Developer (Android) since 2012 + experience with iOS app development in more then 5 projects

 Data Scientist and Machine Learning enthusiast since 2020